University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Assignment_3/assignment3.md

 ### Question 2 Part 2: Graph genome (8 marks)

-**2.1** You have been provided with a file called `agraph.vg` in the assignment data folder that contains a graph constructed from the reference sequence you used for the first part of this question as well as three paths representing three different haplotypes.
+**2.1** You have been provided with a file called `agraph.vg` in the assignment data folder that contains a graph constructed from the reference sequence you used for the first part of this question.
+This graph has three paths through it representing three different haplotypes.

 Visualise the graph using `vg view -dunp graph.vg | dot -Tpdf -o <[output.pdf]` and provide a screenshot of your visualisation.

 [2 marks]